Thailand

 Our ambition is to harness technology to share clinical information across a network using telemedicine, so we can deliver better healthcare for this population.
 This ability to bring treatment options from the hospitals to the communities where these women live would be a leapfrog in impact for these women and healthcare delivery in the country overall.

-Bringing more care to patients by “Tuk-Tuk”
+• Bringing more care to patients by “Tuk-Tuk”

 Our Mission Leapfrog teams in Thailand made rapid progress in pulling together a diverse group of local collaborators by connecting with community leaders, hospitals, policy makers and technology partners.
 However, with the COVID-19 pandemic taking priority for healthcare resources, we shifted our focus to two provinces – Pattani and Yala – and identified smaller-scale experiments where we could immediately address COVID-19 needs while also providing benefits and learnings that can be applied to the core Leapfrog Ambition.
-Learn more about this Change Challenge in Thailand. >>

 Other Regions

-Philippines
+• Philippines

 The implementation of the Universal Healthcare law in 2019 accelerated the healthcare reform in the country.
 With its implementation, key opportunities and challenges were identified in revitalizing the healthcare system.
 However, the COVID-19 pandemic brought to light additional gaps as more healthcare resources were shifted to address COVID cases.
 While Universal Health Care aims to achieve equitable access to quality and affordable health care services for all Filipinos, access to basic primary healthcare services in remote communities remains to be a challenge.